COVID-19 Safety & Vaccine Info

 Safety while Donating

 - All TBC staff are wearing masks.
 Face coverings are required to wear while donating.

 - Donors are encouraged to make an appointment BEFORE the blood drive to better control social distancing.

-- The Blood Connection staff is limiting the number of people on bloodmobiles and at inside set ups, which includes no children or significant others on the mobiles if they are not donating.
+- The Blood Connection staff is limiting the number of people on blood mobiles and at inside set ups, which includes no children or significant others on the mobiles if they are not donating.

 - Donors are being asked to practice social distancing and stay 6 feet apart when possible, such as when waiting in line or filling out paperwork.

 - If there is a wait at a blood drive, donors may be asked to wait in their cars.
 After check-in and registration with a TBC recruiter, donors will be notified when a space is open for them.

-- Staff is taking extra cleaning precautions to clean surfaces after every donor.
-Donating blood is considered an “essential civic duty” during a pandemic because blood donations are vital to all communities.
+- Donating blood is considered an “essential civic duty” during a pandemic because blood donations are vital to all communities.